Ways to Help with Hurricane Relief Efforts

 There are a multitude of ways both individuals and churches can help.
 What’s most helpful is to respond to the needs as requested by those on the ground in affected areas, and to use the distribution channels being organized or already in place.
 Do not self-deploy.
-This is a request from every organization with whom we have been on a call since the storm arrived.
+This is a request from every organization with whom we have been on a call this week.

-Response status in western NC differs county to county.
-Some counties remain in the search/rescue/lifesaving stage, while others have begun the first steps of the recovery stage.
-Conditions continue to change throughout every day, and traveling to the area on your own right now can actually hinder response efforts.
+The area is not yet in the recovery stage; it is still considered to be in the search/rescue/lifesaving stage and will be for several more days.
+Conditions are changing throughout every day, and traveling to the area on your own right now can actually hinder response efforts.
 This situation is incredibly complex and unlike any faced before; please be patient and give the certified and authorized responders on the ground the space and time they need to put in place the infrastructure and systems that will facilitate wider response efforts.

 From FEMA: Donating and Volunteering After a Disaster